-You will always be given local anesthesia for your surgery, but you may choose any of those listed below as supplement.
-Each choice requires different preparation on your part and for your safety it is important that you read and follow the instructions carefully.
+You will always be given local anesthesia for your surgery, but you may choose any of those listed below as supplements.
+Each choice requires different preparation on your part and for your safety, it is important that you read and follow the instructions carefully.
 If you are unclear about anything, please ask your doctor.

 For all surgery, please wear comfortable, loose-fitting clothing and low-heeled shoes.
 Tops/shirts should have sleeves that are easily rolled up above the elbow.
-For those who wear contact lenses, should wear glasses instead.
-Females should remove nail polish before surgery, and apply a little makeup as possible.
+Those who wear contact lenses should wear glasses instead.
+Females should remove nail polish before surgery, and apply as little makeup as possible.

 Contact lenses, jewelry, and dentures must be removed at the time of surgery.

 Local Anesthesia is the same that you might receive for dental fillings; a numb feeling in the area being operated on and a feeling of pressure during surgery.
 You will be awake and recall the surgery, but there will be no discomfort.
 Have a light meal a few hours prior to surgery and plan to rest for a few hours after surgery.

 Nitrous Oxide is also known as “laughing gas.”
 Nitrous oxide is a colorless gas with a sweet odor that works very rapidly and is reversed quickly.
 You will be relaxed and somewhat less aware of your surroundings, but recall most of the surgical events.
 Although the child does not go to sleep, it remains a very effective technique with small children and works well for 9 out of 10 children.

 - You may have a light meal four hours prior to surgery.

 - You may have clear liquids up to one hour prior to surgery.

 - Although there are no driving restrictions, It is best to have someone drive you home and plan to rest for the remainder of the day.